chihyang/CPP_Primer/README.md

 Most files contain appropriate comments to help myself understand some key points.

 Not every file could be compiled successfully.
 Some programs are intended for repeating an error so that I can know definitely what is correct and what is not.
-Every program that cannot be compiled successfully begin with a WARNING comment like the following one:
+Every program that cannot be compiled successfully begins with a WARNING comment like the following one:

 ```cpp
 // Warning: This is for verifying.
 It CANNOT be compiled successfully by every compiler.